carbonplan/ocr-web/lib/climate-risk-explainer/index.md

 model to be reproducible and reliant on only free, publicly available input data.
 Our fire model [methods](TK) extends previous work by the United States Forest Service (USFS), incorporating a new technique for estimating wildfire risk in communities based on nearby burn probability data.
-The fire model relies on three input datasets:
+The fire model relies on four input datasets:

 - Riley et al., (2025), an annual burn probability (BP) raster dataset at 270-m resolution, produced by the USFS.
 It includes BP data for present day (circa 2011) and future (circa 2047) climates based on landscape (e.g. vegetation type) conditions circa 2020.
 The data is only available for wildland areas, with all other land (e.g. developed neighborhoods in the WUI) considered “non-burnable” (often developed) in their modeling framework.<Cite id='riley.2025' />
 - Scott et al., (2024), a conditional risk to potential structures (cRPS) raster dataset for the present day (circa 2023) at 30-m resolution. cRPS is a metric for potential damage of a fire to a generic structure based on factors such as fire intensity.
 The dataset was produced as part of the Wildfire Risk to Communities (WRC) project.<Cite id='scott.2024' />